venkanna37/Label-Pixels/README.md

 </p>

 ####  1. Rasterize
-* Creating labels with shapefiles
+* Creates labels with shapefiles
 * The projection of imagery and shapefiles should be same
 * Projection units should be in meters if you want to use buffer